There are now 3 possible online modes for units:

 - Students analyse key features of the Humanities and Social Sciences learning area—a broad, interdisciplinary study which focuses on the interactions of individuals and communities with social and natural environments over time.
 The unit's emphasis is on understanding and developing effective teaching and learning practices (including inquiry and problem solving), competence in planning and implementing quality teaching and learning programs, selecting relevant resources, designing appropriate assessment tasks and implementing both disciplinary and integrated approaches to Humanities and Social Sciences education in early childhood and primary school settings.
 Students develop content knowledge of a range of Humanities and Social Science subjects areas: history, geography, civics and citizenship, and economics and business.

-- Indicative assessments in this unit are as follows: (1) lesson planning; (2) planning document; and (3) digital resource.
+- Indicative assessments in this unit are as follows: (1) planning task; (2) integrated program; and (3) reflection.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the lesson planning, planning document, and digital resource components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the planning task, integrated program, and reflection components.

 Supplementary assessment is not available in this unit.